alan007-ind/Socket-program/multi_client_models/Multi_thread_chat_Server/# Multi-Client Chat Server (Python).md

 # Multi-Client Chat Server (Python)

-This is a simple **multi-client chat server** written in Python using `socket` and `threading`.
+A simple multi-client chat server written in Python using **socket** and **threading**.
-It allows multiple clients (like Telnet) to connect and chat with each other in real-time.
+It allows multiple clients (e.g., Telnet) to connect and chat with each other in real-time.

 ---

 ## Features

 - Supports multiple clients concurrently using threads.
 - Nickname support: clients provide a name when they connect.
 - Broadcasts join and leave messages to all clients.